 The phosphine line was seen first with the James Clerk Maxwell Telescope (JCMT) in 2016, and then again by the Atacama Large Millimeter/submillimeter Array (ALMA) in 2019.
 If the “methane on Mars” saga is illustrative, it could be years and many observations before phosphine on Venus is definitively verified or excluded.
 But the biggest recent upset to the story has come not from skeptics in the scientific community, but from ALMA itself.

 Greaves’s team released their calculations, models, and methods to the public immediately upon publication, so that other astronomers could vet the find.
 Greaves’ willingness to expose the study to scrutiny brought a large amount of attention to the observatories involved.
 That in turn led ALMA staff to find a problem with the data, specifically with the way Jupiter’s moon Calisto is used for the Venus calibration.
 (See the official statement here.)

-“The publicity drew the attention of people with experience on other interferometers and ALMA experts specializing in other fields who made unexpected connections,” explains Anita Richardson, the team’s ALMA liaison.
+“The publicity drew the attention of people with experience on other interferometers and ALMA experts specializing in other fields who made unexpected connections,” explains Anita Richards, the team’s ALMA liaison.
 “All of this has ultimately contributed to a new reduction.”

 The problem arose because Venus is not a “standard” target for ALMA.
 The array of radio dishes spends most of its time looking at things that very far away, and thus very faint.